A consistent, sustainable release schedule is critical when building and fulfilling audience expectations and maintaining your well-being.

 When building an upload schedule, it’s important to review and consider:

-- Frequency: How often do you upload per week/month?
+- Frequency: How often do you go live per week/month?
 Is this frequency sustainable over the long term?
 Do you have a structure for what comes when?

-- Consistency: Are you consistent about both your upload and content schedules?
+- Consistency: Are you consistent about your live streaming schedule?
+Is there a particular format or content type that you plan to regularly stream?
 Will you link content to specific days of the week?
 Have you taken any breaks or made changes in the last 6 months?

 Look at the efficiency of each type of content: